zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/placeholder_five/_index.md

 ---
-title: "Use Hyperscan on Arm servers"
+title: "Run memcached on Arm servers"
-linkTitle: "Use Hyperscan on Arm servers"
+linkTitle: "Run memcached on Arm servers"
 description: >
-    Learn how to install and run Use Hyperscan on Arm servers, and more stuff to pad out this description properly.
+        Learn how to install memcached and see how to measure memcached performance.
 layout: "path"